What you need to know?

 Every area (anywhere in the world) can be unsafe at times.
 Please take common precautions at all times and never walk alone especially at night or in run-down areas.
 The animals in the bush and the ones that you may see on safari are wild and should not be approached!
 Animals may roam freely around so be observant and cautious when walking from place to place.
 As for photographers don’t get too close to the animals when trying to get a clear shot.

 Please be on time when you meet your vehicles for the game drives.
 If you run late you may delay the rest of the trip or miss something wonderful!

-Africa is famous for its fruit and fresh vegetables, which can be enjoyed all around in Africa, Fruit and Vegetables should be peeled before eating.
-Food on safari is good and plentiful.
-You will find plenty of food varieties in the buffet in the hotels/ lodges/tented camps.
-In camping you will have your cook who will prepare all your meals.
-Vegetarians or others with dietary restrictions can be easily be accommodated with advance notice. .
+Africa is famous for its fruit and fresh vegetables – which can be enjoyed all around Africa.
+Fruit and Vegetables should be peeled before eating.
 Drinks (including spirits) and cigarettes can be bought in most areas but are normally quite expensive.
 On our Safaris we do provide most/all meals which are prepared by our guide or at a lodge.

 Most places (hotels, lodges) have electricity.
 But we always recommend that you should take a flash light with you on safari.
 Always remember if you plug something in (e.g.: One of your appliances) there may be a different voltage!
-The usual voltage is 220V-240V.
-If your appliance does not match this voltage you need to bring a converter with you as some lodges may not have a converter for you to use.
-Our safari vehicles have a built in invetors for you to charge your phones and camera batteries
+The usual voltage is 220-240 AC.
+If you appliance does not match this voltage you need to bring a converter with as some lodges may not have a converter for you to use…

-Your driver/guide is complete with experience, information and knowledge of all the areas that you will travel to.
-Be sure to ask them lots of questions and feel free to chat with them about anything regarding your safari.
+Your driver and guide is complete with experience, information and knowledge of all the areas that you will travel to.
+Be sure to ask them lots of questions and feel free to chat to them about anything.